 There are many reasons a Laguiole knife can retail for much more than another model of similar size and material.
 The finish of the metal, the construction of the spring and bee, and the chiseling and filing of the spring & bee all contribute to the added cost.
 Most mass-market Laguiole knives have a soldered bee and rarely a hand-chiseled spring top and bee.
-This collector's knife also features the iconic Shepherd's cross and a blade-stop to prevent the blade from making contact with the bottom of the spring.
+This collector's knife also features the iconic Shepherd's cross and a blade-stop to prevent the blade from contacting the bottom of the spring.

-Handmade in the village of Laguiole, France, Forge de Laguiole knives are truly and by far of the highest quality offered in the market today.
-Additionally, each masterpiece is entirely handmade by the same craftsman to ensure pride in the completed piece.
+Handmade in the village of Laguiole, France, Forge de Laguiole knives are truly and by far the highest quality offered in the market today.
+Additionally, each masterpiece is handmade by the same craftsman to ensure pride in the completed piece.

 What is a Forged Bee?
 You can recognize a forged bee when you look just below it, where it meets the decorated spring.
 If you do not see any gaps, it's a good sign that the bee and spring were forged from the same piece of metal.
 You can also recognize a soldered bee by noticing a straight gap/ridge where the bee meets the spring.